georgiee/coding-for-kids/slides.md

 ![fill](images/01-intro/derbauer-theportal-long.gif )

 ---
-^ By the way and just to remind you.
+^ By the way just to remind you.

 ^ The web without flash?